gennadyg/search_poc/README.md

 ###### Things to add to be production ready
 - Stop words should be configurable.
 - Use of key/value database instead of hashmap.
+- Would use words occurences for search results ranking.
+- Use stemming (Porter Stemmer for English, for example) to remove common endings from words (-s, -ing, -er, -ed, etc.).
 ##### How to run
 ```
 git clone https://github.com/gennadyg/search_poc